ergoplatform/ergo-dex/docs/blog-post.md

 }
 ```

-Note the "ergoTree" scripts are deserialized and printed as abstract syntax tree.
+Note the "ergoTree" scripts are deserialized and printed as abstract syntax trees.
 This
-printing format can be regulated by additional options so that scripts are printed as
+printing format can be regulated by additional options so that the scripts can be printed as
 human readable ErgoScript.
+(Not yet implemented, but somewhere on the roadmap.)

 If we exclude `--dry-run` option, the transaction will be sent and included in the
 blockchain.